TrevorEngland23/Data-Engineering-Pipeline/README.md

 # Azure Project : Trevor England

 ### About the Project:
 I got this inspiration from curiously watching an Azure Data Engineering tutorial by Luke J Byrne on YouTube (He got this project from mr.ktalkstech).
 While I was watching the tutorial, I took notes on what Luke did and decided to give my own project a try while referring to my notes.
-This project aims to migrate data from an on premise SQL Server into Azure Data Factory to be stored in a data lake.
-From there, the data will undergo transformations (Bronze, Silver, Gold) via Databricks, and ultimately be displayed in a dashboard at the end of the project.
+This project aims to migrate data from an on premise SQL Server by using Azure Data Factory to store the data in a data lake (ADLS GEN2).
+From there, the data will undergo transformations (Bronze, Silver, Gold) via Databricks, and ultimately be loaded into an Azure SQL Database to run view queries on to eventually build dashboards with Tableau.
 The tutorial I watched, Luke was using a Windows machine so he used SSMS to interact with the on premise SQL Server.
 I am running on a Mac, so I have a few additional steps to make this work.
+I've also taken my own spin to to this project as I'll be using a Service Principal to the necessary resources and trigger pipelines in an automated fashion.
+I also create a VPN that connects my Macbook to my Azure virtual network where my Windows Virtual Machine is running (More on this later).
 This guide will help MAC USERS be able to complete this project.
 The goal of this project was to get my hands dirty in the world of building ETL pipelines, and to create something I can refer to for a project I want to build in the future (super excited about it).

 ---